Safety Margins: Calculating Real-World Load for Carbon Rigs

 The Physics of Torque: Why Leverage is the Real Enemy

-The "Wrist Torque" Biomechanical Analysis
+The "Wrist Torque" Biomechanical Estimate

 The Formula: Torque ($\tau$) = Mass ($m$) $\times$ Gravity ($g$) $\times$ Lever Arm Distance ($L$)